Orchard Road: Smoking ban

 Orchard Road was initially designated to be completely smoke-free with the exception of designated smoking areas by 1 July 2018.
-However, the implementation was pushed back to 31 December 2018, as businesses will need more time to identify appropriate locations and set up designated areas for smoking, according to the National Environment of Agency (NEA).
+However, the implementation was pushed back to 31 December 2018, as businesses will need more time to identify appropriate locations and set up designated areas for smoking, according to the National Environment Agency (NEA).
 Food establishments that currently have smoking corners within the no-smoking zones will also be given the same extension to remove them.
-Currently, around 40 designated smoking areas have been set up, including five public ones at Orchard Towers, Far East Plaza, The Heeren, Cuppage Terrace, and behind Somerset MRT station.
+As of 2018, around 40 designated smoking areas have been set up, including five public ones at Orchard Towers, Far East Plaza, The Heeren, Cuppage Terrace, and behind Somerset MRT station.
 Since its announcement, NEA has said that the majority of stakeholders have been supportive of this initiative.

 As of 1 January 2019, Orchard Road was officially declared as a strictly smoke-free zone except within the designated smoking areas.

 Notable past and present landmarks

-At Orchard Road's eastern end is official residence and office of the President of Singapore, the Istana, marked with Nibong palms and a plaque that reads, "As the nibong is a mangrove palm, this site must have once been a mangrove swamp."
+At Orchard Road's eastern end is the official residence and office of the President of Singapore, the Istana, marked with Nibong palms and a plaque that reads, "As the nibong is a mangrove palm, this site must have once been a mangrove swamp."

-Singapore's first Prime Minister Lee Kuan Yew's house is located at 38 Oxley Road, which is just south of Orchard Road.

 On the western side of Orchard Road is the Singapore Botanic Gardens, the only tropical garden in the world that is a UNESCO World Heritage Site.

-About halfway down Orchard Road are Cairnhill and Emerald Hill which are mainly private residential areas.
+About halfway down Orchard Road are Cairnhill and Emerald Hill, which are mainly private residential areas.
 Next to Emerald Hill is Centrepoint, which houses the supermarket Cold Storage, the oldest surviving business establishment in the area.
-Amber Mansions, one of the earliest apartment blocks in Singapore which was built around the turn of the 20th century, was torn down in the 1980s to make way for the Dhoby Ghaut MRT station.
+Amber Mansions, one of the earliest apartment blocks in Singapore, which was built around the turn of the 20th century, was torn down in the 1980s to make way for the Dhoby Ghaut MRT station.

 Specialists' Shopping Centre was one of the earliest redevelopment projects on Orchard Road.
 It occupied the site of the former Pavilion Cinema, which was demolished in 1979.
 Specialists' Shopping Centre was itself demolished in 2007 to make way for new development, called Orchard Gateway.

 Elsewhere just off Orchard Road is Scotts Road.
 Scotts Shopping Centre housed Singapore's first food court, which sat below the Ascott Singapore.
 It was torn down in June 2007 to make way for Scotts Square.